Hilda Bynoe: Governor of Grenada

 In June 1968, she was appointed Governor of Grenada, the first woman governor in the British Commonwealth and the first Grenada native to occupy the post.
 She was appointed a Dame Commander of the Order of the British Empire by Queen Elizabeth II in 1969.

 In January 1974, following demonstrations calling for her resignation, Bynoe made a speech over the radio calling for public support.
 The Prime Minister, Eric Gairy, advised the Queen to dismiss Bynoe, accusing Bynoe of attempting to undermine the Premier's authority to recommend the appointment and dismissal of governors.
-Gairy then requested permission to retire from the Queen, which was granted.
+Bynoe then requested permission to retire from the Queen, which was granted.